AMC Hornet: Australia

 Between 1970 and 1975, a total of 1,825 Hornets were built in right-hand-drive at the Australian Motor Industries (AMI) factory at Port Melbourne in Victoria, Australia.
 The initial engineering to right-hand drive and interior design was achieved firstly with South African-built Hornets and then used as the blueprint for Australian assembly.
-The Hornet was sold in Australia as the "Rambler Hornet", only in four-door sedan body style.
-It was fitted with either a 232 CID or 258 CID six-cylinder engine and with an automatic transmission.
+The Hornet was sold in Australia as the "Rambler Hornet", only in the four-door sedan body style.
+They were fitted with either a 232 CID or 258 CID I6 engine and with an automatic transmission.

 Australian Hornets were a model year behind the U.S. models.
 In other words, the 1972 Australian model was a U.S. 1971 model.
 However, AMI did not import the U.S. 1973 models and therefore no Hornets were assembled in Australia for 1974.
 Production resumed in 1975, with AMI making the U.S. 1972 model once again.

 While the Hornet was the least expensive compact model in the United States, the Hornet in Australia was a luxury model, with high levels of trim, carpet, tires, and accessories.
 These included high-back seats, fully lined boot and covered spare wheel.
 The Hornet used a PBR fully assisted dual braking system, and front disc brakes from the Javelin Trans Am.
 The Hornet sold for $3,999 in 1970, with 407 cars being sold in Australia in that year.
 Sales peaked in 1971 with 597 sold.
 Sales dropped to 355 in 1972 and to 212 in 1973.
 1974 saw 118 sales (of cars assembled in 1973.)
 1975 was the Hornet's final year in Australia, with 136 sales.